veaba/tensorflow-docs/docs/tf/transpose.md

 Transposes  `a` .

 ### Aliases:

 - [ `tf.compat.v2.transpose` ](/api_docs/python/tf/transpose)

 ```
  tf.transpose(
     a,
     perm=None,
     conjugate=False,
     name='transpose'
 )

 ```

 ### Used in the tutorials:

 - [Better performance with tf.function](https://tensorflow.google.cn/tutorials/customization/performance)

 - [Transformer model for language understanding](https://tensorflow.google.cn/tutorials/text/transformer)

 Permutes the dimensions according to  `perm` .

 The returned tensor's dimension i will correspond to the input dimension `perm[i]` .
-If  `perm`  is not given, it is set to (n-1...0), where n isthe rank of the input tensor.
-Hence by default, this operation performs aregular matrix transpose on 2-D input Tensors.
+If  `perm`  is not given, it is set to (n-1...0), where n is the rank of the input tensor.
+Hence by default, this operation performs a regular matrix transpose on 2-D input Tensors.
 If conjugate is True and `a.dtype`  is either  `complex64`  or  `complex128`  then the values of  `a` are conjugated and transposed.

 #### For example:

 ```
  x = tf.constant([[1, 2, 3], [4, 5, 6]])
 tf.transpose(x)  # [[1, 4]
                  #  [2, 5]
                  #  [3, 6]]